 With the same exuberance she held for everyday life, her words riveted through the phone, “Mom, Ethan proposed!”
-I clasped my hands tightly over the phone, hoping to hold back my pain from pouring out on to her joy.
-Her excitement was oblivious to the emptiness of my response, and she went on.
+Her excitement was oblivious to the questioning pause of response, and she went on.
 “We’re getting married in the temple, and I want you to be there.
 Of course, you can't come inside, but you can wait outside.
 Either way, I want you there.”

 This is a moment for letting go, I thought to myself as I fought to drink in her excitement and assure her there was nothing that would keep me from sharing in her special day.
 When I hung up the phone, my mind tumbled back on other such milestones; her first day of school, leaving for camp, graduation, leaving for college.
 I had done it before, I could do it again.

 See, our family is Christian; this is how I raised my children.
 But in the last few years, my daughter has chosen the Mormon religion as her faith.
 I respect her choice.
 I raised her to adulthood for reasons such as this; to be her own thinker, follow her heart and be confident in both.
 Matters such as faith are deeply personal, and one that I can no longer make on her behalf.
 But it didn't mean her decision would not affect my life.